vignesh27-97/IMDB-Data-Warehousing-and-Business-Intelligence/README.md

 •	Formed various sub data-marts for accessing data and gaining insights for the respective line of business

-•	Created BI visualization dashboards and reports in Power BI and Tableau for responding business-oriented
+•	Created BI visualization dashboards and reports in Power BI and Tableau for responding to business-oriented